JonAbrams/SpaceAce/README.md

 * **unshift** – function(item) – If the space is an array, this adds a value to the beginning of it.
 * **remove** – function(function(item, index)) – Calls the given function with each item in the list.
 For any call that returns a truthy value, that item is removed from the array.

-### Promises
+### Promises and Async

-If you return a promise in a custom action, subscribers will be notified multiple times: At the initial return, and when a promise is done being resolved.
-This means that custom actions can use `async/await`, and changes to the state will appear in your app whenever you call `await`.
+Custom actions can optionally be async functions.
+If they're async (i.e. return a promise), the wrapped action will also return a promise, which is resolved when the custom action is resolved.

-**Note**: After an `await`, the `space` (and `rootSpace`) that's passed in at the top of the action may be out of date, it's recommended that you use `getSpace()` to get the latest version of the space after an `await` (or inside a callback).
-If you need the latest rootSpace, do: `rootOf(getSpace())`
+**Note**: After an `await`, the `space` that's passed in at the top of the action may be out of date, it's _highly_ recommended that you use `getSpace()` to get the latest version of the space after an `await` (or inside a callback).
+If you need the latest rootSpace, do: `rootOf(getSpace())`.

 ## Utility Functions